christocracy/cordova-plugin-background-geolocation/README.md

 See wiki [Which provider should I use?](https://github.com/mauron85/cordova-plugin-background-geolocation/blob/next/PROVIDERS.md) for more information about providers.

+## IMPORTANT

+This file refers to dev version (next) of the plugin.
+For stable version, read docs of MASTER branch.

 ## Migration to 2.0

 As version 2.0 platform support for Windows Phone 8 was removed.